Our goal is to support you in being your “best self”.

 Tara Hall MA, RCC

-Tara is a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors.
-She holds a Master’s Degree in Counselling Psychology.
-She also has a Certificate in Substance Abuse Counselling.
+Tara is a Registered Clinical Counsellor with BCACC.
+She holds a Master’s Degree in Counselling Psychology as well as a Certificate in Substance Abuse Counselling.
 Tara has worked for over 10 years in a variety of counselling settings.

 Tara has training in treating trauma, behavioural and substance addictions, depression and anxiety, relationship restoration and intimacy.
 Tara’s approach to therapy is practical, helping you to achieve your goals.
 She is engaging and very supportive creating a safe, compassionate, non-judgmental space.